Clio Barnard: Reception and awards

 Critics have likened Barnard's realist yet lyrical work to that of Ken Loach.
 Time Out said of The Selfish Giant, "this is Kes revisited in a post-Thatcher northern England."

 Her debut feature The Arbor (2010) produced by Artangel, won several awards, including Best New Documentary Filmmaker at Tribeca Film Festival New York, Best Newcomer and Sutherland Awards at The London Film Festival, Douglas Hickox Award at British Independent Film Awards, The Guardian First Film Award, Best Screenplay at the London Evening Standard Film Awards, the Sheffield Documentary Film Festival Innovation Award and the Jean Vigo Award for Best Direction at Punto de Vista International Documentary Film Festival.
 She was nominated for the BAFTA Outstanding Debut Award in February 2011.

 Musical collaborations

-An Acre of Land is a collaboration between British composer Harry Escott and PJ Harvey and is the theme to Dark River, a film by director Clio Barnard.
+"An Acre of Land" is a collaboration between British composer Harry Escott and PJ Harvey and is the theme Barnard's film Dark River.
 Escott says: ‘recording PJ Harvey’s vocal on “An Acre of Land”, a song we arranged together for Dark River, was a spine-tingling experience.’
 The film premiered at the 2017 London Film Festival and was released in 2018.